STHEERDH123/File-Retrieval-System/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Build the project using Maven: `mvn clean install`.
-4. Run the application: `java -jar target/file-retrieval-system.jar`.
+4. Run the application: `mvn exec:java`.

 ### Commands
 - `index <dataset path>`: Index files from the specified dataset path.